ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/conditionals.rst

 	{if member_id != '1' && member_group != "5" OR username == "Billy"} Hi! {/if}

-So, if the member id of the site visitor is not 1 and their member group is not 5 *and* their username is Billy, they can view the data in the conditional.
+So, if the member id of the site visitor is not 1 and their member group is not 5 *or* their username is Billy, they can view the data in the conditional.
 The table above lists the precedence of operators with the highest-precedence operators listed at the top of the table.